Rouzaire/Kernel_Classification/README.md

 * The code is designed to collect statistics by running M independent realisations.
 20 - 40 realisations should be sufficient for smooth curves and small standard deviation for most of problems.

 * The leading term in runtime complexity is O(#dimensions * #gaps * P^2 * M).
-If using the default Gaussian kernel of the classifier, the code is about 100x faster than if using a precomputed kernel because the precomputation of the Gram Matrix handled by `Kernel_Matrix` must be less optimized.
+If using the default Gaussian kernel of the classifier, the code is about 100x faster than if using a precomputed kernel because the precomputation of the Gram Matrix handled by `Kernel_Matrix` must be less optimized (for instance, the entire matrix is created and stored in memory, there must be a more clever way).

 ## Bibliography